 McRanall Spelling Variations

-spelling variations for surnames common to the Irish landscape.
+The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name McRanall were encountered in the archives: McRannell, McReynolds, Reynolds, Grannell, Magranill, MacGrannell, MacRaghnald, MacRanel, McRanel, MacRannal, MacRannel, MacRanell, MacRanall and many more.

 Early Notables of the McRanall family (pre 1700)